expressjs/expressjs.com/astro/src/content/api-reference/en/5x/app-METHOD.md

+---
+title: app.METHOD
+description: Routes an HTTP request, where METHOD is the HTTP method of the request, such as GET,
+menuTitle: app.METHOD
+---

 <h3 id='app.METHOD'>app.METHOD(path, callback [, callback ...])</h3>

 Routes an HTTP request, where METHOD is the HTTP method of the request, such as GET,